-This can be avoided, though, with the help of temporary site redirects.
 A temporary redirect is just as it sounds, offering non-permanent redirection from one URL to another.
-There’s a number of reasons you may require this technique, but no matter the reason, plugins like Pretty Links can effectively help you to implement it.
+There’s a number of reasons you may require this technique, but no matter the reason, a plugin like Pretty Links can help you to implement it.

-In this post, we’ll discuss temporary redirects, when to use them, and three reasons why they are used.
-Additionally, you’ll learn how to implement temporary redirects with Pretty Links.
+In this post, we’ll discuss temporary redirects, including when to use them and three reasons why they're used.
+Additionally, we'll show you how to implement temporary redirects with Pretty Links.
 Let’s get started!

-What Temporary Redirects Are (and When You Should Use Them)
+What Is a Temporary Redirect and When You Should Use One

 URL redirection is a technique used to make web pages available at more than one location.

-There are two main redirection types – temporary and permanent – that each serve their own purposes.
+There are two main redirection types – temporary and permanent.
+And each serves its own purpose.
 Permanent redirects, for example, are great for permanent website moves.
 Temporary redirects are better for short-term events, such as site maintenance.

-Both work in the same manner, redirecting search engines and site traffic to the newly-established link.
-The key difference, though, is that during a temporary redirect search engines will continually refer to the original URL.
-Once that URL is back in use, the original connection will be reestablished and search engine crawls will continue as normal.
+Both work the same way, redirecting search engines and site traffic to a newly established link.
+But there is a key difference.
+During a temporary redirect, search engines will continually refer to the original URL.
+Once that URL is back in use, the original connection will be re-established and search engine crawls will continue as normal.

 3 Reasons to Use Temporary Redirects on Your Site